csm9493/PNR/README.md

 ### Acknolwedgement

-This code is implemented based on the official code of [CaSSLe](https://github.com/DonkeyShot21/cassle).
+This code is implemented based on the official code of [CaSSLe](https://github.com/DonkeyShot21/cassle) and I would like to show my sincere gratitude to authors of it.

 -------
 ## Citation